FalakShaikh177/Training-Session-Practical/README.md

-This repository is a test repository
+This repository is a test repository with all the assignments and programs of technical sessions.